frbor/icalstatus/README.md

 <Meeting> in 30 minutes
 ```

-If you at 11:30 specified `--humaize-after` it will show
+If you at 11:30 specified `--humanize-after` it will show

 ```
 <Meeting> @12:00